omarelabed/goeco-app-frontend/README.md

 GoEco!
-FrontEnd
+Front End
 ======================

-This is the front end application for the mobile project [GoEco!](http://http://goeco-project.ch/).
+This is the front end application for the mobile project [GoEco!](http://www.goeco-project.ch/).

 ## Installation
 Install the Steroids² Tooling: http://www.appgyver.com/steroids/getting_started